-The residential and online undergraduate teacher education programs and graduate-level Master of Arts in Teaching degrees are designed to lead to initial licensure as outlined by the Virginia Department of Education.
+The following programs are designed to lead to initial licensure as outlined by the Virginia Department of Education:

 Students should be aware of the following before enrolling in one of Liberty University’s education programs: